GoogleChromeLabs/puppy-content/README.md

 If you're implementing a new spec, there's no one more qualified than you to provide an MVP reference sheet and there's no one who can do it faster.

+## Access the repo

+Send an email to jmedley@ requesting access to the Puppy Content repo.
+This activity is somewhat asynchronous, but must be completed before your first pull request.

 ## Install

 Before installing the puppy tool, install npm.